-4.9.2 The 2021 census will provide an updated release of key data that will be invaluable in terms of whether local people are being given the opportunities to access jobs.
+4.9.2 The 2021 census has now been undertaken and the data releases from the consultation will provide an update of key data that will be invaluable in terms of whether local people are being given the opportunities to access jobs.
 There is currently no release schedule for when this data will become available.